I3N0dWZm/I3N0dWZm.github.io/general/Putty_Print_To_PDF.md

-### Putty - Add print to pdf functionality for Windows
+### Putty - Add print to pdf functionality for PuTTY in Windows
 ### 02-01-24

-I was asked if its possible to add print from screen to pdf functionalty within puttty, this was how i added the option.
+I was asked if its possible to add print from screen to pdf functionalty within the putty dropdown, this was how i added the option.

 Download the putty source from earth.il - from https://the.earth.li/~sgtatham/putty/0.79/putty-src.zip